ben-from-earth/MegsComfortCreations/README.md

 ## Environment Variables Required

+Please see .env.example files in both /client and /server for full required file.
+Description of items is shown below.

 1. client/
     1. VITE_SERVER_DOMAIN - The code is set up to run on localhost:3001, but this can be whatever you want.
 Just make sure that the client folder has a .env for this variable
 2. root